Coupling the Dirac and Einstein equations through geometry: Minimal coupling

 \section{Minimal coupling}

 To incorporate forces other than gravity into our framework, we use minimal coupling.
-That is, we replace the extended connection $\hat\Gamma_\alpha$ in equation \eqref{eq:rdirac} with the {\bf total connection}
+That is, we replace the extended connection $\hat\Gamma_\alpha$ in equation \eqref{eq:rdirac} with the {\em total connection}

 Here the $\theta_\alpha$ are $16\times 16$ matrices that correspond to the additional force.
-Under a local change of basis $B$ for $T_\ast M$, they must transform according to the rule

-Indeed, the same argument that was used to deduce the transformation rule for $\hat\Gamma_\alpha$, equation \eqref{eq:xchristoffel}, implies that $C_\alpha$ transforms in exactly the same way as $\hat\Gamma_\alpha$.
-The transformation rule for $\theta_\alpha$ then follows.

-The matrices $\theta_\alpha$ matrix must have some additional properties.
-We require that the field variation of the sum of Lagrangian densities $L_d+L_m$ yield the minimally coupled Dirac equation.
-That is, if we use the total connection $C_\alpha$ in place of the extended connection, then we should still arrive at equation \eqref{eq:dirac-var} when we vary $L_d$ with respect to the field $\psi$.
-By examining the computation that follows equation \eqref{eq:dirac-var}, we find that the two conditions
+However, these matrices must satisfy some constraints in order for the field variation of the sum of Lagrangian densities $L_D-mL_M$ to yield the minimally coupled Dirac equation.
+That is, if we use the total connection $C_\alpha$ in place of the extended connection, then we should still arrive at equation \eqref{eq:dirac-var} when we vary $L_D$ with respect to the field $\psi$.
+By examining the computation that follows equation \eqref{eq:dirac-var}, we see that the two conditions

 are sufficient to do this.
 On the other hand, the extended connection already satisfies equations \eqref{eq:metric-compat} and \eqref{eq:gamma-xconn}.
 So the matrices $\theta_\alpha$ must satisfy